 It's not uncommon to see your dog chew on his leg or paw—after all, even dogs get occasional itches that need scratching.
 But if your dog has become an obsessive chewer of his leg or paw, there may be a serious problem underlying his behavior, and an examination by his veterinarian could be necessary.

 How to tell if your dog is a chronic chewer

 The most obvious way to determine if your dog has become a chronic chewer is to watch him.
 If you notice that he is spending an abnormally high amount of time performing this behavior, take a closer look at the area that he's chewing.
 If the leg or paw has become sore, raw, inflamed, or if the fur has been licked away, you should be concerned.

 Medical or physical causes of this problem

 Dogs that chronically bite/chew/lick their paws or legs are experiencing more than just a typical itch.
 It could be that your dog has developed an allergy or is suffering from an insect/bug bite or a fungal infection.
 Another possibility is that your dog stepped into something caustic or irritating when he was out for a walk.
+It could also be bacterial pyoderma, also known as impedigo, which is a bacterial skin inefection common in puppies and dogs.
 Whatever the cause, if the area is sore and irritated, take your dog to the vet for an examination and treatment.
 The treatment will depend on the diagnosed cause of the problem.

 Psychological or behavioral causes